cengique/lectures-prog-data-analysis/content/chapter-data-structures/_index.md

 ### Time complexity, big-O notation

 - General idea: time it takes for an algorithm to run.
-- complexity: the number of steps involved in a process or pieces that make up a system ?
+- Complexity: the number of steps involved in a process or pieces that make up a system ?

 {{% fragment %}}
-> It makes a difference in everyday use:
+> Complexity makes a difference in everyday use:
 >
 > **Fast and high quality** services vs <br> those that **lag, crash, and are unreliable**
 {{% /fragment %}}

 ---

-### Big-O calculated based on size
+### Big-O is calculated based on input size

-- We are more concerned about performance of algorithms when they work large amounts of data
+- In data analytics, we will often work with large amounts of data
+- Performance of algorithms matter more with large data

+{{% fragment %}}
-- Does this algorithm scale up when it is given a large input?
+> Does this algorithm scale up when it is given a large input?

-- Therefore, O() notation indicates _growth_ of time with an input, _n_
+- Therefore, $O()$ notation indicates _growth_ of time with an input, _n_
+{{% /fragment %}}

 ---